 US visa is the most run-after and thus, the most illusion-ed one in India.
 They say it’s hard to get one.
 I say the half-baked narratives going around regarding the US visa application process make things more intimidating.

-With a rejection rate so high, applying for US visa certainly brings nervousness and tension but if you have the right documents and the right approach, it’s not quite as hard to get as it has been portrayed.
-The process, of course, is lengthy and grueling but worth it!
+With a rejection rate so high, applying for a US visa certainly brings nervousness and tension but if you have the right documents and the right approach, it’s not quite as hard to get as it has been portrayed.
+The process, of course, is lengthy and grueling but worth it.

 America remains the most sought-after country for Indians.
 The number of Indian visitors to the USA increases substantially every year.
 While 1.17 million Indians visited the States in 2017, the country is expecting around two million Indian visitors in 2018, writes Indian Express.

-According to the Business Today, Indian travelers top the list of the world’s highest spenders abroad.
-With the growing number of well-off Indians wanting to travel abroad, the USA needs to device easy visa policies for Indians to seize all those dollars.
+According to Business Today, Indian travelers top the list of the world’s highest spenders abroad.
+With the growing number of well-off Indians wanting to travel abroad, the USA needs to devise easy visa policies for Indians to seize all those dollars.